Doerys/Portfolio/3_Projects/Tinykinesis/Tinykinesis.md

 The game is a **Horde Shooter set in the colorful world of a tiny amusement park**.
 The player embodies Spark, a fairy who manipulates the environment with **Telekinesis**, in order to eliminate hostile elves who have invaded this park in **explosive and nervous first-person combats**, until managing to completely rid it of its invaders.

-Tinykinesis is divided into three parts: an introductory level, a hub to which the player returns several times, and a level in an aquatic-themed area.
+Tinykinesis is divided into four parts: an introductory level, a hub to which the player returns several times, a level in an aquatic-themed area, and a final area with a boss fight.
 In each level, the player follows a linear path through a **series of fights and closed arenas**.

 ## What I Did